 A brighter rendering with less gloss - and no more levitation.

-Acorn’s standard typeface was Bodoni and the best matching implementation of that I’ve found is Bodoni MT, but it’s not quite the same.
+Acorn’s standard typeface was Bodoni and the best matching implementation of that I’ve found is Bodoni MT.
+However it’s not quite the same.
 And then when I started critiquing other versions of the Acorn logo I began driving myself nutty (Acorn joke there) and seeing other differences.
 In any case, it’s a pretty close approximation of the true Acorn logo.

 I then turned them into the following 1024 pixel square textures for use on the model: